Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Encounter with Château Mercian: A Japanese Wine

-But, did you ever taste a Japanese Wine?
+Yet, have you ever tasted Japanese wine?
 And, I'm not talking about Sake now, I'm talking about wine made from fermented grapes.
 What?
 Well...What?
 Japan is producing real wine made from fermented grapes?
-Since when? ....Well, since quite some times...
+Since when? ....Well, for quite some time...

-In fact, the production of grapes for consumption (and alcohol production), in Japan, has existed, (like in China), probably for (at least) the last 3000 years, yet the production of domestic wine using locally produced grapes only really began with the rise of Western culture during the Meiji restoration in the mid 1800s.
+In fact, the production of grapes for consumption (and alcohol production) in Japan has existed (like in China) for (at least) the last 3000 years, yet the production of domestic wine using locally produced grapes only really began with the rise of Western culture during the Meiji restoration in the mid-1800s.

 Another interesting fact is that, in Japan, due to lack of designation of origin and regardless of the types of grapes and/or even grains, the term "Sake" or "Japanese Wine" (which literally means "liquor" or "alcoholic beverage") can be attributed to pretty much anything and everything that is domestically fermented (even if the grapes or grains have been imported) like sake, wine and beer (in fact, any alcoholic beverages for that matter); which is quite confusing, (and quite controversial compared to the "Western World" definition of "wine").

-And, as it exists already in most other wine-producing countries, it is important to establish a system protecting the designations of origin and regulate the use of specific indigenous grapes as well as specific viticulture and vinification methods.
+As it already exists in most other wine-producing countries, it is important to establish a system protecting the designations of origin and regulating the use of specific Indigenous grapes as well as specific viticulture and vinification methods.

-Even, if not as elaborate as the French AOC/AOP system, it will definitely be good to have an official way to differentiate Japanese Sake (technically rice wine called "Japanese Wine") from Japanese's wine actually made from locally grown grapes.
+Even if not as elaborate as the French AOC/AOP system, it will definitely be good to have an official way to differentiate Japanese Sake (technically rice wine called "Japanese Wine") from Japanese wine actually made from locally grown grapes.

-And if we reverse it, it is funny and also pretty confusing to think that "Sake" is referred to as a "wine" made out of "rice" in a "brewery", while "Sake" has nothing to do with "wine" (except the part of fermentation maybe) and it is not a "beer" either.... (sigh... go figure.... they definitely need regulations and a system to be put in place rapidly to avoid the confusion and really define what is what between "Japanese Wine" (from rice) and "Japanese Wine" (from grapes)... sigh)
+And if we reverse it, it is funny and also pretty confusing to think that "Sake" is referred to as a "wine" made out of "rice" in a "brewery", while "Sake" has nothing to do with "wine" (except the part of fermentation maybe).
+It is not a "beer" either.... (sigh... go figure.... they definitely need regulations and a system to be put in place rapidly to avoid the confusion and really define what the difference between "Japanese Wine" (from rice) and "Japanese Wine" (from grapes) is. (sigh)

-Anyhow, did you ever taste a Japanese wine (the one made with grapes)?
+Anyhow, have you ever tasted a Japanese wine (the one made with grapes)?
 Yes?
 No?
-Well for me, I've tasted a countless amount of Saké(s) in my 28 years career in the Wine and Spirits industry on 3 continents (*), but wine from Japan (other than Saké, you see how confusing that is... sigh...), I believe that it was my first time last Thursday (***).
+Well, in my 28-year career in the wine and spirits industry on three continents (*), I've tasted a countless amount of Saké(s), but wine from Japan (other than Saké —you see how confusing that is—sigh...), I believe that it was my first time last Thursday (***).

-I previously heard some of the names/brands and even seen labels of some Japanese's wines in Wine Fair and other wine events, but frankly, I do not think that I ever tasted one before this Thursday. (or if I did, I have no real recollection of it, which is usually a bad sign for the wine...).
+I have heard some of the names/brands and even seen labels for some Japanese wines at wine fairs and other wine events, but frankly, I do not think I have ever tasted one before this Thursday.
+(Or, if I did, I have no accurate recollection, which is usually a bad sign for the wine.)

 Jameson, the Head Sommelier of Dynasty Garden (the Fine Dining Chinese Restaurant of the company I work for, located in our headquarters building, GFGC, in Kowloon Bay, Hong Kong) told me: